meuleman/ChasingCorona/README.md

 #### Percentage of population that has died of COVID-19

-Shown are the top 20 countries in terms of highest percent of population died from COVID-19.
+Shown are the top 20 countries in terms of percent of population died from COVID-19.

 ![perc. of population deaths](https://raw.githubusercontent.com/meuleman/ChasingCorona/master/PNG_figures/percentage_population_deaths_top20_min25_fromMar01_latest.png "% of per-country population that has died of COVID-19")